 Plastics have become indispensable in the healthcare sector and they are facilitating the work of healthcare professionals all over the world.
-The low price of plastic and its relative ease of manufacturing have led, however, to an overuse of plastic products and packaging, often in situations where they are not needed.
+The low price of plastic and its relative ease of manufacturing has led, however, to overuse of plastic products and packaging, often in situations where they are not needed.
 Plastics are also rarely recycled, especially plastic-made medical materials - this is concerning because plastic, from production, to use and disposal, can be harmful to both human health and the environment.

 The long-term objective of this project is to reduce the negative impact that plastics from the European healthcare sector have on both the human health and the environment.
 This project aims to transform current practices so that plastic use is reduced within the European healthcare sector and to support the sector in transitioning to a circular economy model.

 As facilitator of the project, HCWH Europe will work together with European healthcare providers to assess the plastic use in their facilities and raise awareness on plastics and circular healthcare.
 Through the project, we also aim to start discussions on problem solving for single-use plastics (medical and non-medical) and unsustainable disposal methods and mobilise demand for sustainable plastic and packaging alternatives within European markets.